Zax-ZX81/sha-match/README.md

 __sconvert__ converts a plain _sha256_ file to a _s2db_ file.
 It uses the filename to fill the ___dataset___ field.

 ### Files
 `.sfind_temp` is a temporary file for storing the file search in __sfind__.
-Is deleted after use, but may linger in case of crash.
+It is deleted after use, but may linger in case of crash.

 `sf_filter` is a file listing the names of files/directories in the current directory to be included/excluded from the file search.
 Can be generated with `ls  > sf_filter` and then edited as needed.